 About the Piece:

 Larson first began composing in order to build a repertoire that could continue to challenge her incredible technical skills on flute.
-Be Still My Soul is technically challenging for sure — the notes never stop moving!
-The music is based on the hymntune heard in Finlandia by Jean Sibelius — the melody, standing freely of Sibelius’ super famous tone poem, is of even more cultural importance in Finland than the country’s national anthem.
+Be Still My Soul is certainly a technical challenge — the notes never stop moving!
+The music is based on the hymntune heard in Finlandia by Jean Sibelius — the melody, standing freely of Sibelius’ famous tone poem, is of even more cultural importance in Finland than the country’s national anthem.
 The same melody, sung with different words, was eventually adapted into a popular Christian hymn, and it is this hymn — with the line “bear patiently your cross of grief or pain” — that inspired Larson’s composition.
 This piece is absolutely hypnotic.
-The technique of singing through the flute while playing produces a haunting, vocal sound; then, Sibelius’ hymn is transformed through endless waves of notes.
-Awesome.
+The technique of singing through the flute while playing produces a haunting, resonant sound; then, Sibelius’ hymn is transformed through endless waves of notes.
+Mesmerizing.